 As a liquid or powder, dishwasher detergent is alkaline and if swallowed in even small amounts it can be extremely caustic and cause severe burns to the mouth, throat and airways.
 In a worst-case scenario, this can lead to lifelong injuries or death.

-The brightly coloured packaging and vibrant liquids can look like yummy treats to small kids, and the number of child poisonings associated with dishwasher detergent runs into the hundreds.
+The brightly coloured packaging, vibrant liquids and lolly-like tablets can look like yummy treats to small kids, and the number of child poisonings associated with dishwasher detergent runs into the hundreds.

 Laundry powder, liquids and capsules